tswamina/mlfromscratch/README_genoml.md

 # GenomL - Machine Learning for Quantitative Biology

 A Python library for applying machine learning to genomics and quantitative biology problems.
-Built on top of a from-scratch ML implementation in C, GenomL provides tools specifically designed for DNA/RNA sequence analysis.
+Built on top of a from-scratch ML implementation in C, provides tools specifically designed for DNA/RNA sequence analysis.

 ## Features